The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Introduction

 \subsection{Acknowledgements}

-It is a pleasure to thank Chris Skinner, as well as Ming-Lun Hsieh, Victor Rotger and Shou-Wu Zhang, for several helpful conversations related to this work.
+It is a pleasure to thank Chris Skinner, as well as K\^azim B\"u\-y\"uk\-bo\-duk, Daniel Disegni, Ming-Lun Hsieh, Antonio Lei, Victor Rotger and Shou-Wu Zhang, for several helpful conversations related to this work.
 This project has received funding from the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement No 682152).
-During the preparation of this paper, F.C. was partially supported by the NSF grant DMS-1946136; O.R. was supported by a Royal Society Newton International Fellowship and by ``la Caixa'' Foundation (grant LCF/BQ/ES17/11600010).
+During the preparation of this paper, F.C. was partially supported by the NSF grants DMS-1946136 and DMS-2101458; O.R. was supported by a Royal Society Newton International Fellowship and by ``la Caixa'' Foundation (grant LCF/BQ/ES17/11600010).